HinChou/Python-and-R-on-Amazon-Web-Services/README.md

 2. http://www.louisaslett.com/RStudio_AMI/

 Easy to deploy Rstudio by following the youtube video and download the "RStudio Server Amazon Machine Image (AMI)" from the second link.
+The Public DNS is your home page of your Rsudio application.

 ###  Inportant: Program will keep running in the backend even the browser is closed.